 Meet the Governing Council

-Governing Council members are responsible for ensuring our legislative functions are carried out effectively and efficiently and in the interests of the profession and the public.
+Our governance body (Council) members are responsible for ensuring our legislative functions are carried out effectively and efficiently and in the interests of the profession and the public.

 Seven members are elected by the profession: a teacher and professional leader from the ECE sector, a teacher and principal from both the primary and secondary sector, and a registered teacher from the initial teacher education or continuing teacher education sector.
 The last election was held in February 2022.

 Six members are appointed by the Minister of Education.